astromuffin22/Startup-South/public/README.md

 ## WebSocket deliverable

-For this deliverable I used webSocket to update the Case Count on the frontend in realtime.
+For this deliverable I used webSocket to update the Scoreboard on the frontend in realtime. (its a bit buggy still fixing it, so its off by one request but still works.
+Just open a case on one frontened, then on another to update to see both cases!)

 - **Backend listens for WebSocket connection** - done!
 - **Frontend makes WebSocket connection** - done!